JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-02-How-Python-defaultdict-made-my-day.md

 ```

-### Little extra background
+### Little bit of extra background

 One thing extra before we get to the point.
-I assumed that folder structure will corespond to structure like:
+I assumed that folder structure in repo will corespond to structure of studies like:

 ```txt
     semester_1